How To Feed A Loon

 Season the Steak Liberally – After you’ve securely tied the steak up, you’ll need to season it liberally with salt and pepper all over.
 Brushing olive oil all over the steak first will help the seasonings to adhere.
 Don’t skip this step!

 Don’t Skimp on the Fillings – The fillings are as important as the steak.
-It may feel like you’re adding too much, you’re not.
+It may feel like you’re adding too much, but you’re not.
 Traditional Argentine stuffed steaks (called matambre) often also include sliced hard-boiled eggs.
 Add to your own tastes!

 Searing Is Crucial – This step develops a rich, caramelized crust before finishing it in the oven and ensures a juicy and tender result.